JasonLovesDoggo/JasonLovesDoggo.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report about: Create a report to help us improve title: "[BUG]"
 labels: bug assignees: JasonLovesDoggo
+about: Suggest an idea for this project
+title: 'Bug Report'
+assignees: 'JasonLovesDoggo'
 ---

 **Describe the bug**